vjesus2004/vJesus2004/README.md

 ### Hi there!👋
 My name is Jesus.
-I'm an IT student, very interested in backend development, but always learning new technologies and expanding into other fields such as AI, frontend development, or network design.
-Currently, I believe I have the knowledge to develop functional applications in:
+I'm an IT student and currently a freelance Full-Stack Web Developer.
+While I am more interested in backend development, I am always learning new technologies and expanding into other fields such as AI, frontend development, and network design.
+I believe I have the knowledge to develop functional applications in:
 *Back-End
   *MySQl
   *PHP